 - the Climate and Energy College at the University of Melbourne

 - US Strategic Energy Analysis Center of the National Renewable Energy Laboratory

 Key features of the modelling tool include that:

 - it will be open source, allowing anybody to use the model freely and ensuring that the model results can be verified, reproduced and extended by interested stakeholders

 - it will use publicly available datasets for technology and fuel costs, electrical demand projections and renewable energy resources (i.e. wind and solar).
 Additional datasets can be incorporated by interested stakeholder

 - results for a range of scenarios will be displayed and shared by users using captivating visualisation techniques through a companion website.

-An open beta version of openCEM was released in April 2019 and is available at www.opencem.org.au.
+An open beta version of openCEM was released in April 2019.
+Following that, Version 1 of the tool with revisions to include transmission constraint modelling was released in September 2019 and is available at www.opencem.org.au.